edison914/Ab-Clone-Express/README.md

     }
     ```

-### Create a Review for a Spot based on the Spot's id - working on
+### Create a Review for a Spot based on the Spot's id - done

 Create and return a new review for a spot specified by id.